mesgjs/mesgjs/docs-ai-training/0-instructions.md

 The following rules should be applied when transforming a source document into its chapter counterpart in the `docs-ai-training` directory:

-- **Prioritize Facts Over Prose:** For example, retain technical specifications, API signatures, syntax rules, and configuration details, but remove lengthy introductions, narrative-style explanations, and redundant examples.
+- **Prioritize Facts Over Prose:** Retain technical specifications, API signatures, syntax rules, and configuration details.
+Remove lengthy introductions, narrative-style explanations, and redundant examples.
-- **Use Structure:** Employ markdown headings, lists, and tables to structure information for easy parsing.
+- **Use Structure:** Employ markdown headings, lists, and tables.
-- **Extract Key Information:** For each function or interface, distill its purpose, full signature (parameters, return value, async, generator), and any critical side effects or usage notes.
-(If you can't properly code or architect without a detail from the source document, it's an essential detail.)
+- **Extract Key Information:** For each function or interface, distill its purpose, full signature, and any critical side effects or usage notes.
+If a detail is required for coding or architecture, it's essential.
+- **Preserve Essential Metadata:** Do not omit critical metadata, even if it seems verbose.
+For example, the `(RIC: ...)` annotations for message parameters are architecturally significant and must be preserved.
 - **Be Concise:** Use clear, unambiguous language.
-Avoid jargon where simpler terms suffice.
-Don't add or include content that doesn't add value or isn't strictly required (examples: code samples and explanatory comments are perfectly reasonable, but *don't use unnecessary white space if less still gets the job done*).
-Compact efficiency takes priority over "prettiness" or "human readability" (as long as content accuracy can reasonably be verified visually) in this context.
+Compactness is a priority, but not at the expense of technical accuracy.
-  - Example: `- ` is sufficient and more compact than `-   ` for top-level lists; indent each level just two additional spaces, e.g. `  - `.
+  - Example: Use `- ` for lists and indent with two spaces.
 - **Preserve Code Examples:** Retain essential code snippets that demonstrate core functionality.
-Remove examples that are purely illustrative or repetitive.
-- **Context Block:** In order to determine the original source of chapters and their "freshness" in the assembed `0-Mesgjs-Training-Data.md` file, each chapter should include a standard context header block:
+- **Context Block:** Each chapter must include a standard context header:
 ```
 # <the original document title>
-Source: <the original doc/ path (plain, not a link)>\
+Source: <the original doc/ path (plain, not a link)>
 Condensed: <YYYY-MM-DD condensed-chapter latest-generation-date>
 ```
-- **"Clean" Endings:** Every chapter file should be written on the assumption that it will be followed by another, in no particular order, within `0-Mesgjs-Training-Data.md`.
-Don't leave any unterminated state (including, but not limited to, code fences) that could carry over into the next chapter.
+- **"Clean" Endings:** Ensure every chapter file is self-contained and does not leave any unterminated state (like code fences).

 ## 5. Task Execution Details